Roni Sugeng

-Roni Sugeng Ariyanto (born 18 April 1998) is an Indonesian professional footballer who plays as a central midfielder for Liga 1 club Persikabo 1973.
+Roni Sugeng Ariyanto (born 18 April 1998) is an Indonesian professional footballer who plays as a midfielder for Liga 2 club Bekasi City.

 Club career

 Persikabo 1973 / PS TNI

 In 2017, Sugeng joined Liga 1 club PS TNI.
 He made his debut on 5 May 2017 in a match against Persiba Balikpapan.
 On 14 July 2017, Sugeng scored his first goal for PS TNI in the 74th minute against Sriwijaya at the Gelora Sriwijaya Stadium, Palembang.